tayllan/awesome-algorithms/README.md

 * [Wikipedia - Data Structures](https://en.wikipedia.org/wiki/List_of_data_structures) - and why not ?!!
 * [Learnersbucket](https://learnersbucket.com/) - Tutorials on data structures and algorithms in Javascript.
 * [redblobgames](https://www.redblobgames.com/) - interactive visual explanations of math and algorithms, using motivating examples from computer games.
+* [Standford CS166](https://web.stanford.edu/class/cs166/) - Standford CS166, a course in the design, analysis, and implementation of data structures.

 ## Youtube Playlists